izivkov/GShockAPI/api/module.md

 *All the API functions are located in the **[GShockAPI]** class.*

-For a quick start, you can take a look at the `/app` directory if this project for an example app.
+For a quick start, you can take a look at the `/app` directory of this project for an example app.